uozuAho/rocket-league-unity/readme.md

 # doing
 - do custom car physics
   - follower cam
+    - do follower cam
+      - don't rotate when not on ground
-    - get behaviour from RL: follower + ball cam
+    - behaviour from RL:
-      - follower cam: keep car in same spot on screen, slightly below middle.
+      - follower cam: car in same spot on screen, slightly below middle.
         While car is on ground, stay behind car.
 When car not on ground, stay at same horizontal rotation as when car left the ground.
       - ball cam: always point at ball.
 Car should always be in same spot